What is Shadow Work?

 Here are some potential benefits of doing shadow work:

-You are more self-aware— you know who you are, what your traits, strengths, weaknesses are.
+You are more self-aware— you know who you are, and what your traits, strengths, and weaknesses are.
 You are not afraid of owning your needs and desires and expressing yourself.

 You have better relationships with your friends, family and colleagues.
 As you have accepted your shadows, you are less judgmental of others and do not get triggered by their flaws.